SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 ```

-Charles Tilly is famously qouted as stating "War makes states and states make war."
+Charles Tilly is famously quoted as stating "War makes states and states make war" (Systems and States, 10).